cures-hub/cures-condec-jira/doc/features/knowledge-in-git-presentation.md

 ```
 *Example of decision knowledge documented in a code comment of the class
 [CommitMessageToCommentTranscriber](../../src/main/java/de/uhd/ifi/se/decision/management/jira/git/CommitMessageToCommentTranscriber.java)*

+ConDec integrates code files as well as decision knowledge from commit messages and code comments into the knowledge graph.
+Developers can filter the knowledge graph views, e.g. to only see the knowledge documented in git.
+Trace link creation and maintenance between code files and Jira issues works as follows:
+1. Initial trace link creation during git clone.
+2. Manual link improvement and maintenance by developers.
+Developers can manually change links.
+3. Automatic trace link maintenance during git fetch based on recent changes.

 ## Activation and Configuration
 The extraction and presentation of knowledge from git offers various configuration possibilities.